Psoralea lucens: Description

-Otholobium lucens is a rounded shrub of up to 60 cm high that is assigned to the Pea family.
+Psoralea lucens is a rounded shrub of up to 60 cm high that is assigned to the Pea family.
 It regrows from an underground rootstock after a fire destroyed the vegetation and initially produces lush, large, soft, bright green leaves.
 For about 10 following years the plants every year produce smaller, leathery leaves that occur on short seasonal shoots.
 From the rootstock emerge many stems that branch near their base, and have a cracked, yellowish-brown to black, scurfy bark.
 Leaves are only present on the new seasonal shoots, older leaves are discarded.
 The shoots are softly hairy and carry shiny, conspicuously raised glands.
 Its leaves are accompanied at their base by a pair of awl-shaped stipules of 2-3 mm long that are pressed against the stem.
 The leaf stalk or petiole is about 2–3 mm long, the 3 leaflet stalks (or petiolules) are about 1 mm long.
 The leaflets are hairless, inverted egg-shaped, with a wedge-shaped base and a blunt tip, but the midvein extends beyond the leaf blade into a hooked point, while both surfaces are adorned with crater-shaped glands of different sizes in equal density, which become shiny orange when dried.
 These glands are raised at the lower surface.
 The central leaflet is 13–16 mm long and 4–6.5 mm wide.
 When the plants reoccur after a fire they look quite different with much larger and saft, large and bright green leaves, instead of small, leathery leaves.